The Essential Carpentry Tools List: 41 Different Types & Their Uses

 23. Band Saw

 After purchasing a table or band saw for your home workshop, the planer might be the next most essential power tool.
-The best planers can be precisely adjusted to evenly smooth surfaces on all four sides of a workpiece, saving much time and effort when compared to using a hand plane.
+The best planers can be precisely adjusted to evenly smooth surfaces on all four sides of a workpiece, saving much time and effort compared to using a hand plane.

 26. Universal Machine